bcobo/SIRENA/doc/SIRENAfunctions.rst

     long* **OFlength**

         Optimal filter length (= :option:`OFLength` only if :option:`OFStrategy` = **FIXED** and :option:`OFLength` <= grade1) (output)

+    int nrecord

+        Current record index (to know the particular record where there could be more than one pulse => message)

     .. cpp:member:: ReconstructInitSIRENA** reconstruct_init